Message from Grand Master

 When the British Army left Boston in 1776, Lodge No. 441, granted Prince Hall and his brethren authority to meet as African Lodge #1 (Under Dispensation).
 Finally, on March 2, 1784, Prince Hall petitioned the Grand Lodge of England, through a Worshipful Master of a subordinate Lodge in London (William Moody of Brotherly Love Lodge No. 55) for a warrant or charter.
 It was granted on September 29, 1784!
 Captain Scott, brother-in-law of John Hancock delivered the warrant to Prince Hall personally on April 29, 1787.

-Prince Hall died on December 4, 1807 and his remains are housed in Copp’s Hill Cemetery in Boston, Massachusetts.
-In 1847, Out of respect for their founding father and first Grand Master, they changed their name to Prince Hall Grand Lodge, the name it carries today.
+Prince Hall died on December 4, 1807 and his remains are interred at Copp’s Hill Cemetery in Boston, Massachusetts.
+In 1847, out of respect for their founding father and first Grand Master, they changed their name to Prince Hall Grand Lodge, the name it carries today.

-Two hundred and forty-five plus years later, Prince Hall’s legacy as Freemason, a founding father, a Leader and first Black Grand Master has survived.
-There are now over forty-five hundred lodges worldwide, forming over forty-seven sovereign Jurisdictions with a membership of over three hundred Masons who can trace their origin to African Lodge No. 459 Boston, Massachusetts.
+Two hundred and forty-five plus years later, Prince Hall’s legacy as a freemason, a founding father, a leader and first black Grand Master has survived.
+There are now over forty-five hundred lodges worldwide, forming over forty-seven sovereign Jurisdictions with a membership of over three hundred Masons who can trace their origins to African Lodge No. 459 Boston, Massachusetts.

-I am the seventy-first Most Worshipful Grand Master Of the Prince Hall Grand Lodge, Jurisdiction Of Massachusetts, carrying on the Legacy stated by Bro.
+I am the seventy-third Most Worshipful Grand Master of the Prince Hall Grand Lodge, Jurisdiction of Massachusetts, carrying on the legacy started by Bro.
 Prince Hall so many years ago.

-It is my hope that your visit here will be all that you anticipated and May The Great Architect Of the Universe continues to shower blessing upon you.
+It is my hope that your visit here will be all that you have anticipated and may the Great Architect of the Universe continue to shower blessings upon you.